 What We Believe

-The most important relationship a person will ever have is their relationship with God.
+The most important relationship you will ever have is your relationship with God.
 One of our goals as a church is to create an environment where that relationship can be cultivated and deepened.

-We strongly believe that we as Christians are called to be leaders, not just in the church but also in our homes and in the community.
+We strongly believe that Christians are called to be leaders- not just in the church, but also in our homes and in the community.
 You will hear the concept “Servant-Leader” used to describe our volunteer team members.
-This is because we intentionally focus on helping people grow in their leadership qualities so they can affect their world for Christ.
+This is because we intentionally focus on helping people grow in their leadership abilities so they can affect their world for Christ.

 Humanity and sin:

 God created mankind to live forever and enjoy the creation with Him.
 However, humanity rebelled (we call any disobedience of God’s standards “sin”) and was, therefore, excluded from relationship with God and destined to suffer eternal punishment in Hell after death.
 Because of that rebellion, absolutely no individual apart from Jesus is able to come to God; each is incapable of pleasing Him.
 Abraham’s faith was counted as redemption since the redeemer had not yet come.
 Bible verses about humanity and sin: Genesis 1:26-31, 3:1-7; Romans 5:12, 3:10-18.